AdaCore/training_material/README.md

 Will be **protected** and **mirrored**, so they will be built by the CI if you manually [create a Pull Request](https://github.com/AdaCore/training_material/compare) for the GitHub branch.

+NB: MR created through GitLab "Create Merge Request" button are automatically named `mr/nnn-slug` so they are mirrored automatically.

 # Building Locally